What we DO

 CEL partners with leaders eager to improve and who consider learning to lead for equitable student outcomes to be their most important professional and personal work.

-We work with central office leaders, school leaders, instructional coaches and teacher leaders in school systems across the United States.
-We’ve demonstrated the ability to contextualize professional learning and meet the needs of a wide variety of school systems in terms of size, geography and demographics.
+We work with school districts across the country, helping leaders build a shared vision and mission for schools where all students are happy and proud.
+By providing contextualize professional learning, we’re able to meet the needs of a wide variety of school systems in terms of size, geography and demographics.

 Other partners include: